Reign

 • PDF voucher generation

-• custom field controls
+• Custom field controls

-• barcode or QR support
+• Barcode or QR support

 Pros

-• strong in-person redemption
+• Strong in-person redemption capability

-• flexible layout options
+• Flexible layout options

 Cons

-• More setup time is required
+• More setup time required than digital-only solutions

 • Not ideal for purely digital stores